 SOLERI'S ARCHOLOGY: A PUT-ON

 I completely disagree with Dick Pierce's enthusiastic review of ARCHOLOGY: THE CITY IN THE IMAGE OF MAN in the April issue of REASON.
-Soleri's philosophy on urban design and architechture is medieval and his designs are very superficial.
+Soleri's philosophy on urban design and architecture is medieval and his designs are very superficial.
 ARCHOLOGY is a well rendered child's daydream.

 I cannot understand how reviewer Pierce can endorse the philosophy Soleri attempts to construct in the first part of the book.
 I trudged through the whole thing and felt like I was listening to a swami, not Bucky Fuller's intellectual heir, as Pierce calls Soleri.
-The philosophy, an attempt to defend "miniturization" (really compaction, in Soleri's case), is a fantasy constructed of half formed, obscure, self-evident truths (some of which are quoted in REASON) and pompous, wholly unjustifiable declarations.
+The philosophy, an attempt to defend "miniaturization" (really compaction, in Soleri's case), is a fantasy constructed of half formed, obscure, self-evident truths (some of which are quoted in REASON) and pompous, wholly unjustifiable declarations.
 Statements like the following continually turned me off in the first part of the book:

 If the knack for the feasible does not show the powdery nature of the practical it is because it can only reach the periphery of the real, which is where, at best, the practical stands! (pg.
 7)